 Sleep is important.
 As a college student, I had never realized how true that fact is.
 I would stay up until all hours of the night doing homework, hanging out with friends, or watching TV.

 Maybe others are better equipped to handle weeks with little to no sleep, but I am not one of them.
-I strongly advise travellers to listen to their body; eat, drink water, and sleep.
-Also, research ways to avoid jet lag.
+I strongly advise travelers to listen to their body; eat, drink water, and sleep.
+Do what you can to protect your health on the flight and research ways to avoid jet lag.
 Trust me, you don’t want to walk around Paris looking like a sullen statue somberly sulking about trying to hold your head up and keep your eyes open.